-It is with great Pleasure that we welcome all our foreign newcomers, students, teaching and research collaborators, and professional friends of the National Technical University of Athens [NTUA].
+It is with great pleasure that we welcome all our foreign newcomers, students, teaching and research collaborators, and professional friends of the National Technical University of Athens [NTUA].
 It’s generally acknowledged that NTUA is the leading educational institution for engineering and applied sciences and has a great role in the development in Greece.
 We are confident that the scientific, technological and socio – political information you will receive in this webpage will be proved useful.
-It contains all essential details about the NTUA – its history, its structure and organization, the schools and sections covering the various courses of study and research activities, as well as the application procedure for incoming LLP/Erasmus students.
+It contains all essential details about the NTUA – its history, its structure and organization, the schools and sections covering the various courses of study and research activities, as well as the application procedure for incoming Erasmus+ students and staff.

 Choosing “Prometheus bringing the fire from the Gods to the mankind”, as its symbol, NTUA never loses sight of the real human needs and dimensions.

 You are welcome to our NTUA family!

 NTUA consists of Schools.
 Each School is further divided into Sections.
 Today, there exists 9 Schools with a total of 42 Departments, dealing with specific scientific fields in each School and fostering teaching and research.
 The names of the Schools and Departments were decided by the Senate in February 2002:

 - School of Electrical & Computer Engineering – http://www.ece.ntua.gr/en

 - School of Rural & Surveying Engineering – http://www.survey.ntua.gr/en

 - School of Mining & Metallurgical Engineering – http://eng.metal.ntua.gr/